Django Django (album)

 Django Django is the debut album by British art rock band Django Django.
 The album was released on 30 January 2012 in the United Kingdom via Because Music, and charted on the UK Albums Chart at #33.
 In 2014 it was awarded a gold certification from the Independent Music Companies Association, which indicated sales of at least 75,000 copies throughout Europe.

 The album was nominated for the 2012 Mercury Music Prize.
 It was certified gold by the UPFI in 2012, and then platinum in 2013.

 Critical reception

-Django Django holds a score of 80 out of 100 on review aggregate site Metacritic, indicating "generally favorable reviews".
-The Guardian reviewer Michael Hann praised the album's "top-notch" songwriting and "updated psychedelia that beguiles and delights", concluding that "surely this debut won't be topped in 2012".
+Django Django holds a score of 80 out of 100 on review aggregate site Metacritic, indicating "generally favourable reviews".
+The Guardian reviewer Michael Hann praised the album's "top-notch" song writing and "updated psychedelia that beguiles and delights", concluding that "surely this debut won't be topped in 2012".

-The track "WOR" has been recently used in a Toyota Australia advertisement for the 2019 Toyota CH-R Next Gen Turbo.
+The track "WOR" was used in a Toyota Australia advertisement for the 2019 Toyota CH-R Next Gen Turbo.

+"Hail Bop" was featured in the football video game by EA Sports, FIFA 13 and "Waveforms" in Grand Theft Auto V.

 The album was listed at number 26 on Rolling Stone's list of the top 50 albums of 2012, with the magazine writing: "Drummer-producer David Maclean is the MVP, building trippy tracks around indelible grooves."

 The album was also included in the book 1001 Albums You Must Hear Before You Die.

 The song "Waveforms" was used in the 2013 video game, Grand Theft Auto V on the "Worldwide FM" radio station.